The Best Telescope For Beginners

 Luckily, there are more quality telescopes available than ever.
 Essentially, it will all come down to your budget, expectations, and needs.
 A telescope’s ability to collect starlight (aperture and f-ratio) is one of the most important aspects to consider when deciding.

-A Dobsonian reflector offers the largest aperture per inch of any type of telescope.
+A Dobsonian reflector offers the largest aperture per inch of any telescope type.
 This is why you see so many giant Dobsonian reflector telescopes (some with primary mirrors as big as 36″) at astronomy star parties.

 What About Taking Pictures?